google/comprehensive-rust/src/lifetimes/exercise.md

 What remains for you is to implement the `parse_field` function and the `ProtoMessage` trait for `Person` and `PhoneNumber`.

+For this exercise, enough working only with `VARINT` and `LEN` tpyes, but you finish early, try to implement `I32` type.

-You copy the code below to https://play.rust-lang.org/ and fill in the missing and check tests:
+You can copy the code below to https://play.rust-lang.org/ and fill in the missing and check tests:

 <!-- compile_fail because the stubbed out code has type inference errors. -->